Scandinavian premiere of the South African classic Woza Albert! December 9 at Kulturhuset Stadsteatern Vällingby

 Today she is a prefect for acting and mimicry at Stockholms Konstnärliga Högskola – University of Performing Arts in Stockholm.

-Aurelia Dey is an afro-beats and dancehall.
+Aurelia Dey is an afro-beats and dancehall artist.
 She has studied at the Academy of Music in Gothenburg.
 In 2015 she released the album Gyllene Tider and has toured around Sweden, South Africa, Ghana, and Zimbabwe.
 In spring 2019 Aurelia was a part of Riksteatern Theatre residence – a development program where she wrote a rough script for the music-based performance Alpha in the Making.
 In Woza Albert!
-She makes her debut as an actress
+She makes her acting debut in the play.

 By Percy Mtwa Mbongeni Ngema and Barney Simon